 Andrea McDaniel Smith

-Andrea McDaniel Smith leads the Washington, D.C. office for CarterBaldwin Executive Search and serves clients in the education, international human rights, economic development, philanthropy, and public policy development sectors.
+Andrea McDaniel Smith leads the Washington, D.C. office for CarterBaldwin Executive Search and serves clients in the nonprofit, education, international and economic development, philanthropy, and public policy sectors.

-Andrea serves on the Board of Directors of The Veritas Forum and on the Leadership Council of The Trinity Forum.
-She is a graduate of Union University in Jackson, Tennessee.
-Andrea, her husband, Adrian, and their three-year-old son split time between Washington, D.C. and Gering, Nebraska, where Adrian represents the 3rd Congressional District in the U.S. House of Representatives.
+Andrea serves on the Board of Directors of The Veritas Forum and Faith and Law in Washington, D.C.
+Andrea, her husband, Adrian, and their young son and daughter split time between Washington, D.C. and Gering, Nebraska, where Adrian represents the 3rd Congressional District in the U.S. House of Representatives.